KristinaStrateva/Second-Hand-Electronics/README.md

 # Second Hand Electronics

-Welcome to Second Hand Electronics, an immersive platform that celebrates the art of pyrography.
-Our application is a curated gallery where pyrography enthusiasts can explore and appreciate the beauty of meticulously crafted items.
+Welcome to Second Hand Electronics, a server-side rendering platform built with Express.js, Handlebars and MongoDB.
+It is designed for electronics components — both new and second-hand.

 ## Technologies Used